rancher/container-crontab/README.md

 ## Running

+Standard Docker mode:

 `./bin/container-crontab`

+Rancher Mode:

+`./bin/container-crontab --rancher-mode [--metadata-url http://rancher-metadta/latest]`

 ## Usage

+### Standard Mode:
 Once `container-crontab` is up and running it watches Docker socket events for `create, start and destroy` events.
 If a container is found to have the label `cron.schedule` then it will be added to the crontab based on the schedule.

 Cron scheduling rules follow: [Expression Format](https://godoc.org/github.com/robfig/cron#hdr-CRON_Expression_Format)

+### Rancher Mode:
+When running in Rancher mode, the service watches Rancher metadata for service state.
+If the service is in any other mode then Active, then the job is disabled.

+It watches metadata on a 5 second interval, so there is a small window where a job could be run when the state is changing.
+If the container is stopped as part of the upgrade or service deactivate, that event will be immediate.
+When services are reactivated there is a 5 second window for the job to be re-activated.

 ## Override labels that can be applied